prismspecs/protest-generator-v2/readme.md

 # Protest Generator v2

-![Screenshot.png](Screenshot.png)

-https://user-images.githubusercontent.com/3711404/129005074-edf7e9d6-9c0b-43bb-8250-b441b6c5acd6.mp4

 + an interactive software built with Unity that allows participants to create protest signs which are then carried across the screen by virtual demonstrators.
 This is useful for projection, installations, and covid-safe socially-distanced protests online.

+![Screenshot.png](Screenshot.png)

+A short video of one implementation of the Protest Generator https://user-images.githubusercontent.com/3711404/129005074-edf7e9d6-9c0b-43bb-8250-b441b6c5acd6.mp4

 ## To do